nirvdrum/native-image-playground/README.md

 First, make sure TruffleRuby's dependencies are installed, which are described at: https://github.com/oracle/truffleruby/blob/master/README.md#dependencies Then run the following command:
-        /Users/nirvdrum/.sdkman/candidates/java/22.0.0.2.r17-grl/languages/ruby/lib/truffle/post_install_hook.sh
+        /home/nirvdrum/.sdkman/candidates/java/22.1.0.r17-grl/languages/ruby/lib/truffle/post_install_hook.sh

 IMPORTANT NOTE:
 ---------------
-Set of GraalVM components that provide language implementations have changed.
+The set of GraalVM components that provide language implementations has changed.
 The Polyglot native image and polyglot native C library may be out of sync:
 - new languages may not be accessible
-- removed languages may cause the native binary to fail on missing resources or libraries.
+- removed languages may cause a native binary to fail due to missing resources or libraries.
 To rebuild and refresh the native binaries, use the following command:
-        /Users/nirvdrum/.sdkman/candidates/java/22.0.0.2.r17-grl/bin/gu rebuild-images
+        /home/nirvdrum/.sdkman/candidates/java/22.1.0.r17-grl/bin/gu rebuild-images
 ```

 Please pay attention to the output.
 There are two things of note here.
 The first is that the TruffleRuby native image